Redwings is a historical anomaly: it is Britain's only official B-road service station.

 When a service station has official road signs, this indicates that an agreement is in place to ensure a certain standard of facility is provided, and it is used by this website to regard a service station as official.
 At Redwings, it is very unlikely that any such agreement exists.
 Given that Cambridgeshire County Council haven't touched these road signs more than 20 years after inheriting them, it is more likely that they have no record that the signs are there, or that they don't want to stir trouble by taking down signs which have been there for so long.

 While the physical layout of the site is still unchanged to this day, inevitably there have been many internal changes.
 The Little Chef closed in 1998, and is now a restaurant called Spiceworld.
-The petrol station is now branded Pace.
+The petrol station is now branded Pace, Q8's successor, and went fully automated with pay at pump only in early 2023.

 InstaVolt intended to add two electric vehicle charging bays to the forecourt in 2017 but these weren't installed.

-Spiceland will rebrand to The Royal Spiceland on 1 December 2022 following a change of ownership.
+Spiceland became The Royal Spiceland on 1 December 2022, following a change of ownership.

 |Brampton Hut (A1, 6 miles)||Services on the A1(M)||Peterborough (10 miles)|